otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/07-env-variables-vercel-micro-frontends.md

 ## Environment Variables

 Environment variables are variables that are set outside of the application.
-They are used to store sensitive information such as API keys, database credentials, etc. They are also used to store configuration information such as the application's environment such development, production, etc.
+They are used to store sensitive information such as API keys, database credentials, etc. They are also used to store configuration information such as the application's environment such as development, production, etc.

-In a **Vite** project, you can create environment variables by creating a `.env` file in the root of the project.
+In a **Vite** project, you can create environment variables by creating a `.env` file in the project's root folder.
 You can then access these environment variables in your application using `import.meta.env`.

 For example, create a `.env` file in the root of the project with the following content: